 Tōrō (paper lanterns) are Japanese traditional lantern made from wooden base and frame.
 The frame is wrapped with paper so the fire inside the Tōrō will not be extinguished by the wind.
 The paper can be in various color or one color.
 You may draw anything on the paper.
 The white paper wrapped the lanterns symbolize people who have died in the past year.

 The lanterns are available for purchase, you can contact Asakusa Tourist Federation in the area where the ceremony take place.

 Apart from Asakusa, there are some places where the ceremony is held, such as in Abukuma (Fukushima Prefecture) and Arashima (Kyoto) along with fireworks display, The Yokohama Ooka River (Kanagawa Prefecture) and several also outside Japan such as in Hawaii organized by Shinnyo-en, which is held as a Memorial Day for the Battle of the Pearl Harbor (WW2).

-Tōrō Nagashi of the current year will be held on mid of August.
+Tōrō Nagashi was held in mid August in 2015 (In 2017 it was held on August 12th).
 If you are interested in the ceremony, you can go to Sumida Park Shinsui Terrace.
 You can walk about three minutes from the Asakusa Station (Tokyo Metro Ginza Line, Tobu Isesaki Line or Toei Asakusa Line) or from Toei Bus Tobu Asakusa-ekimae.